bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 where we're integrating probability density functions over their entire support, which simplify to :math:`1`.
-It's a bit confusing because of all the indices but just take your time to follow which index we're pulling out of which summation/integral/product and you should be able to follow (unless I made a mistake!).
+It's a bit confusing because of all the indices but just take your time to follow which index we're pulling out of which summation/integral/product and you shouldn't have too much trouble (unless I made a mistake!).
 At the end, we have a functional that consists of a term made up only of :math:`q_j(\theta_j)` and :math:`E_{m|m\neq j}[log p(\theta, X)`, and another term with all the other :math:`q_i` functions.